-Crack cocaine (“crack”) is a form of Cocaine that is processed into a rock form using baking soda which extracts a high percentage of impurities.
+Crack cocaine is a form of cocaine that is processed into a rock form using baking soda which extracts a high percentage of impurities.
 The term “crack” refers to the crackling sound heard when it is heated prior to smoking.
-Crack abuse rose in the mid-1980’s and is considered the most addictive form of the cocaine drug.
+Addiction and abuse arose in the mid-1980s and is considered the most addictive form of the cocaine drug.

 Thus the need for more and more…

 As the ‘high’ only lasts minutes, often with an intense “crash”, this generally leads to repeated use to sustain the high, an action called ‘binging’.
 Use in a binge, during which the drug is taken repeatedly and at increasingly high doses, leads to a state of increasing irritability, restlessness, and generally extreme paranoia.
-Resulting in paranoid psychosis, in which the user loses touch with reality and can experience extreme physical & auditory hallucinations.
+Crack Addiction can result in paranoid psychosis, in which the user loses touch with reality and can experience extreme physical & auditory hallucinations.

 - Dilated pupils

 - Suppressed appetite

 - Defensive and paranoid

 - Mood swings

 No matter how frequent or infrequent one uses Crack Cocaine there is an increased chance of the below health risks.